 Take the ultimate Great Barrier Reef overnight diving cruise from Cairns.
-Spend your days and nights deeply exploring the best outer Great Barrier Reef dive sites aboard our liveaboard vessel, OceanQuest.
+Explore the best outer reef dive sites from our liveaboard vessel, OceanQuest.

 Overnight (liveaboard) Great Barrier Reef trips from Cairns are truly a remarkable adventure.
 With our exclusive moorings at Saxon, Norman and Hastings Reefs, certified divers can encounter a colourful array of marine life including fish, corals, turtles and more.

 There’s so much diversity at different times of the day on the reef, and on an overnight experience you can experience dives from early morning to night.
-At Divers Den your diving experience can be catered to your needs, we offer the option for certified divers to dive with a buddy or take a shared, guided dive for a small extra cost, giving you the independence to explore the Reef how you like!
+At Divers Den your diving experience can be catered to your needs, we offer the option for certified divers to dive with a buddy or enjoy a guided dive for a small extra cost, giving you the independence to explore the Reef how you like!